jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_4/4_4_Genome_Browsers.md

 #### Prepping .bw files for upload

-As part of the `RNAseq_analyzer.sh` pipeline, I wrote in steps to convert .sam files to sorted .bam files and to generate .bam index files.
+As part of the `RNAseq_analyzer.sh` pipeline, there are steps to convert .sam files to sorted .bam files and to generate .bam index files.

 - **file.sam –> file.bam** This compresses the .sam file into a binary file
 - **file.bam –> file_sort.bam** This sorts the .bam file by chromosome location
 - **file_sort.bam.bai** This makes a simple indexing reference file for the sorted .bam file
 - **file.bam –> file.bw** This creates a bigwig file

-These files can be downloaded from your location on summit (direct download, rsync, or cyberduck).
+These files can be downloaded from your location on ALPINE (direct download, rsync, or cyberduck).
 They can then be opened with IGV.

-First, we'll go through how to do this using IGV.

 ### IGV Exercise

 - From the drop-down menu, select `C. elegans (ce11)`
-- From JupyterHub, download `EG01_sort.bam` and `EGO01_sort.bam.bai`.
+- Download `EG01_sort.bam` and `EGO01_sort.bam.bai`.
 You can do this by navigating to these files in the file structure, **right-clicking** on them, and selecting **Download**.
 - In IGV: From **File**, select **Load from File**
 - Within elect your **EGO01_sort.bam** file, making sure that the file **EGO01_sort.bam.bai** is located in the same directory.
 - Repeat the process for one or two other samples.